MakeSchool-Tutorials/Understanding-Swift/P0-Enums-Structs-Classes/content.md

 #Conclusion

 Why do we think structs are important enough to start our Swift series with discussing them?
 You will realize that working with structs for modelling some of your app's data can often be easier than using classes.
+As discussed at the beginning of this post, structs are value types.
+That means they can only have one owner and are always copied when assigned to a new variable or sent to a method or function.
+That makes your code inherently safer; making changes to a struct will not affect other parts of your program.
+For this reason most of the Swift standard library uses structs instead of classes, Arrays, Dictionaries, etc. are all structs.
+Best practices for Swift are still about the evolve, it will be interesting to see how many developers will use structs over classes.

+Stay tuned for more tutorials of this series!